Judge 4 walks, still at 60 HR; Yankees win AL East, top Jays

 “I’ll take four walks for a win every day,” said Judge, who scored twice.

+The Yankees won their first division championship since 2019 and 20th overall, tied for second-most with the Dodgers behind Atlanta’s 21.
+New York (95-59) secured a first-round bye and home-field advantage in the Division Series.

+“We knew this was coming, but it’s only step one,” Judge said.

-The Yankees marked the clinching with a loud and lively party in the clubhouse.
+The Yankees marked the clinching with loud, splashy fun in the visiting clubhouse at Rogers Centre, with beer and sparkling wine flowing freely.

 Judge lined out in his first at-bat and then drew four straight walks in his seventh straight game without a home run.
 He has walked 11 times in 30 plate appearances since hitting homer No. 60 against Pittsburgh last week.